-- Saturate a clean lint-free colorfast cloth with water or club soda.
-Microfiber cloth is recommended to prevent lint transfer to the fabric or carpet. - Remove excess moisture by gently wringing until water does not drip from the cleaning cloth.
+- Saturate a lint-free, clean white cloth with water or club soda. - 2.
+Remove excess moisture. - Start on the outside edge of the soil and gently rub toward the center.
+Continue cleaning, using a clean area of the cloth each time it becomes soiled. - 4.
+Continue to gently rub the soiled area.

-- Start on the outside edge of the soil and gently rub toward the center.
-Rotate the cleaning cloth to a clean area frequently to prevent forcing the soil in to the fabric. - Continue gently rubbing the soiled area until there is no longer any color transfer from the soil to the cleaning cloth. - If the soil is not completely removed, use a mild soap solution followed by only club soda or plain water.
+If the soil is not completely removed, use a mild soap solution and repeat the cleaning process that was used with plain water.

-If the soil is not completely removed, it may be necessary to use a commercial upholstery cleaner or spot lifter.
+If any of the soil remains, a commercial fabric cleaner or spot lifter may be necessary.
 Test a small hidden area for colorfastness before using a commercial upholstery cleaner or spot lifter.
-If ring formation occurs, clean the entire fabric or carpet.
+If the locally cleaned area gives any impression that a ring formation may result, clean the entire surface.

-Following the cleaning process, a paper towel can be used to blot excess moisture.
+A paper towel can be used to blot excess moisture from the fabric or carpet after the cleaning process.